 Use this period to enroll in Part A (hospital insurance) even if you do not intend to enroll in Part B. (An exception may be if you are still working and have employer health coverage that takes the form of a high-deductible plan and a health savings account.
 See "Can I Have a Health Savings Account as well as Medicare?")

-Use this period to enroll in Part B (which covers doctor visits and other outpatient services) if:
+Use this period to enroll in Part B (which covers doctor's services, outpatient care and medical equipment) if:

 - You have no other health insurance.